Published: 30/11/2018 5:49 - Modified: 12/4/2023 18:57

-To make air freight more accessible to shippers, there must be a paperless exchange of information, global standards for security measures, greater transparency in pricing and a liberalization of air services.
+To make air freight more accessible to shippers, there must be a paperless exchange of information, sustainability must be stimulated, investments in capacity should be made and global standards for security measures.

-The ESC and the International Air Transport Association (IATA) are working together (under the CORE programme) in piloting electronic documents.
-IATA started a project focused on the Airway Bill.
+The ESC and the International Air Transport Association (IATA) are working together in piloting electronic and paperless data.
+IATA started a project focused on the E-Airway Bill.
 The ESC would like to add also documents which have a specific link to shippers.
 An extra asset for shippers is the possibility to link these documents to ERP systems.
 By doing this, administrative burdens can decrease and the visibility of the supply chain can be improved.

 A global standard on air cargo security should be developed by 2020.
 Regional and national rules have to be merged to form global ones on the basis of customs (AEO) and presently existing aviation security standards.